daavidrgz/gtheme/README.md

 <summary><strong>&nbsp;O V E R V I E W &nbsp;👁️‍🗨️</strong></summary>
 <br>

-Its main goal is to standarize and abstract hardware specific configurations and change your desktop colors with +350 different themes and wallpapers.
+Its main goal is to **standarize and abstract hardware specific configurations** and change your desktop colors with **+350 different themes** and wallpapers.

 You can write some patterns with generic attributes, and then Gtheme will fill those values with the appropriate ones following the selected theme/settings.

-The final result you get is that you can change between any desktop of your choice with a single command, and change the theme of all applications in a centralized and automatized way.
+The final result you get is that you can change between any desktop of your choice with a **single command**, and change the theme of all applications in a centralized and automatized way.
 Moreover, you can also install desktops from other people who had already adapted their dotfiles to Gtheme and everything will work just fine.

-AKA you can try your favourite [Unixporn](https://www.reddit.com/r/unixporn/ ricings 🍚 (if authors port them to Gtheme)
+AKA you can try your favourite [Unixporn](https://www.reddit.com/r/unixporn/) ricings 🍚 (if authors port them to Gtheme)
 </details>

 #